perrette/iisd-cdstoolbox/README.md

 Code related to offline processing of CDS Toolbox and CDS API data

+## Download this code

+The easy way is to download the zipped archive (TODO: show link).

+The hacky way is to use git (only useful for frequent updates, to avoid having to download the archive every time):
+- First time: `git clone https://github.com/perrette/iisd-cdstoolbox.git`
+- Subsequent updates: `git pull` from inside the repository

 ## Installation steps

+- Download the code (see above) and inside the folder.
 - Install Python 3, ideally Anaconda Python which comes with pre-installed packages
 - Install the CDS API key: https://cds.climate.copernicus.eu/api-how-to
 - Install the CDS API client: `pip install cdsapi`